patraRahul5678/LEAVE-MANAGEMENT-SYSYTEM/README.md

 A full-stack Leave Management System built using the MERN stack that streamlines the process of applying, tracking, approving, and managing employee leave requests through role-based access control.

-> **Developed by Rahul Patra to strengthen my understanding of full-stack development, authentication, authorization, and CRUD operations using the MERN stack.**

 ---

 ## 🌐 Live Demo

 👉 **[View Live Application](https://leave-management-sysytem-6.onrender.com)**

-> Replace the above URL with your deployed application link.

 ---